EMPChief/cs50/Lecture/week5/bignote.md

 - The first element added will be the first one removed
 - Also known as "First Come, First Served"
 - Provides fairness compared to LIFO
+- Used in scenarios where order of arrival matters

 ### LIFO (Last In, First Out)